department-of-veterans-affairs/vets-website/content/pages/employment/vocational-rehab-and-employment/service-disabled/new-skills.md

     - url: /employment/vocational-rehab-and-employment/service-disabled/independent-living/
       title: Independent Living Track
       description: Learn about services that can help you live as independently as possible if you can't return to work right away.
-    - url: /employment/vocational-rehab-and-employment/service-disabled/return-to-job/
-      title: Reemployment Track
-      description: You may have the right to return to the civilian job you held before activating.
-Find out how we can help with this process.
 ---

 <div class="va-introtext">